-Between 2010 and 2016, over 40 crucial women’s refuges have been forced to close as a result of government austerity cuts.
+Between 2010 and 2017, over 40 crucial women’s refuges have been FORCED TO CLOSE as a result of government austerity cuts.

 The Mumtahina Jannat (MJ) Women’s Refuge Project – named after our founder and CEO Onjali Raúf’s beloved aunt – seeks to aid selected existing refuges by:

-We are currently working with two women’s refuges based in London and Kent respectively to identify ways in which we can help improve their environments and services.
-More details coming soon!
+We are currently working with three women’s refuges and projects based in London and Kent to identify ways in which we can help improve their environments and services.

-If you are interested in volunteering for this project, please SEE HERE.
+If you are interested in volunteering and raising goods for this project, please SEE HERE.

-If you are aware of a refuge that needs rejuvenating, please complete and submit the form below.
+If you are aware of a refuge that needs assistance, please complete and submit the form below.

 Donations have been made to women’s shelters and projects at: